Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Characterization of a Clifford layer

+A Pauli eigenvalue $f_\alpha$ being unlearnable does not imply that it cannot be estimated.
+For instance, this can be achieved using a modified CB-structured circuit with $d=1$, where an eigenstate of $P_\alpha$ is prepared and the expectation value of the conjugated Pauli operator $P_\beta = \phi(U_C)[P_\alpha]$ is measured \cite{McDonough2022, CarignanDugas2023, vandenBerg2022Mar}.
+Those alternative approaches, however, lack the SPAM-robustness and the multiplicative precision that the standard CB protocol provides for learnable quantities.
+In what follows, we will collectively refer to strategies used to estimate unlearnable Pauli eigenvalues as low-accuracy protocols, contrasted with the high accuracy of protocols like standard CB.

-For the sake of concreteness, it is convenient to discuss a simple example: the case of a single \cz gate performed on a $2$-qubit device.
+For the sake of concreteness, we conclude this section by discussing a simple example: the case of a single \cz gate performed on a $2$-qubit device.
 In this case, $U_C^2 =I$ limits the cardinality of the orbits to $2$, as it emerges also from Tab.~\ref{tab:conjugation}, which shows the conjugation of all non-trivial Pauli operators in $\mathbb{P}_2$ under a single \cz.
-Allowing for the usage of additional interleaved $S$ gates, which map $X$ into $Y$ and vice versa, there are $7$ Pauli fidelities which are directly learnable (as they are associated with orbits with cardinality $1$).
-The remaining $8$ fidelities are not directly measurable but the \gls{cb} protocols allow to determine, with high accuracy, $8$ products of fidelity pairs.
+Allowing for the usage of additional interleaved $S$ gates, which map $X\leftrightarrow Y$, there are $7$ Pauli eigenvalues which are directly learnable, i.e. associated with orbits with cardinality $1$.
+The remaining $8$ eigenvalues are not directly measurable but the standard \gls{cb} protocols allow to determine, with high accuracy, $8$ products of eigenvalue pairs.
 The latter are not all independent from each other since, for example, $f_{IY}f_{ZX} = (f_{IY}f_{ZY})(f_{IX}f_{ZX})/(f_{IX}f_{ZY})$.
-Still, they allow to impose a total of $6$ high-accuracy constraints on the parameters of the noise model, leaving us with only $2$ unlearnable \gls{dof}, which can be identified, for example, with fidelities $f_{IX}$ and $f_{XI}$ (this identification is clearly not unique).
+Still, they allow to impose a total of $6$ high-accuracy constraints on the parameters of the noise model, leaving us with only $2$ unlearnable \gls{dof}, which can be identified, for example, with Pauli eigenvalues $f_{IX}$ and $f_{XI}$.
+Those can only be estimated using low-accuracy protocols.
 More details concerning this simple example are provided in Appendix~\ref{app:ex_CZ}.

-We conclude this section by emphasizing that the limited learnability of Pauli noise---stemming from the inherent challenge of independently characterizing state preparation and measurement errors \cite{Chen2023Jan}---also impacts alternative protocols developed to measure Pauli fidelities.
-Examples include tensor-network-based noise learning \cite{Mangini2024} and \gls{aces} \cite{Flammia2022, Hockings2024, Pelaez2024}.
-For instance, the \gls{aces} protocol can reconstruct all relevant fidelities associated with a local Pauli noise model only under the assumption of perfect state preparation \cite{Flammia2022, Hockings2024}.